codeceptjs/CodeceptJS/docs/basics.md

 ## Reporters

 CodeceptJS supports [Mocha Reporters](https://mochajs.org/#reporters).
-They can be used with `--reporter` optons.
+They can be used with `--reporter` options.
 By default a custom console reporter is enabled.

 We are currently working on improving reporters support.